 There are a few ways a bonus bet might work in this country.
 It has changed from the golden days because of a government crackdown on sports and racing betting because of a perception it encourages problem gambling.

 Putting these legislation changes aside, it is still possible to take advantage of many great offers from respected online bookmakers.
-These bonus offers usually come in the form of matched deposits and in some cases a straight up no deposit freebet; but those days are gone.
+In the past these bonus offers usually came in the form of matched deposits, sign up offers and in some cases a straight up no deposit freebet; but those days are gone.
 For the sake of posterity and our visitors outside Australia, this is how these offers work:

-Freebets: When people refer to freebets these days they are usually talking about matched deposits, as talked about above.
-Although most bookies are now running VIP programs where a member of their staff will contact high value, or inactive players, and offer them a straight up free bet as a way to get them to bet with them again.
+Free Bets: When people refer to freebets these days they are usually talking about matched deposits, as talked about above.
+Although most bookies are now running VIP programs where a member of their staff will contact high value, or inactive players, and offer them a straight up free bet to foster the relationship.

 With the competition as heavy as it has ever been between online bookmakers, they are continually coming up with new ways to get us to bet with them.
 Here are some of the more common ones associated with horse racing:

-Cash back offers: It’s a sweeping term but in horse racing often a bookie will give you back money if you have placed a quaddie and only miss one leg.
+Cash Back or Cash Out Offers: It’s a sweeping term but in horse racing often a bookie will give you back money if you have placed a quaddie and only miss one leg.
 Another popular cash back option is when you back a horse to win and it finishes second.

-Bonus %: The phrasing might be different between bookies, but you will often see a bookie giving you an extra, for example, 20% on a win bet.
+Bonus % or Odds Boost: The phrasing might be different between bookies, but you will often see a bookie giving you an extra, for example, 20% on a win bet.

 A common example of a wagering requirement might be: